 Scheduled for completion in mid-2024, Lynnwood Link extends Link light rail 8.5 miles north from the Northgate Station to the Lynnwood Transit Center, adding four stations and infrastructure for two potential future stations.
-The stations include Shoreline South/145th, Shoreline North/185th, Mountlake Terrace, and Lynnwood City Center.
-Lynnwood Link, along with the stations, are currently in final design.
-With the extension to Lynnwood, Link will operate as the Red and Blue Lines to Lynnwood with four-car trains at all times.
+The stations include Shoreline South/145th, Shoreline North/185th, Mountlake Terrace, and Lynnwood City Center, and will be served by both the Red and Blue lines.
+Lynnwood Link and its stations are currently in final design.